Two Wheels in Europe

 E-scooters even come in 3-wheel variants, as dockless ride-share:

-More dockless rentable e-bikes–a newer and older model of Lime Bike side-by-side:
+More dockless rentable e-bikes, a new and old model of Lime Bike side-by-side:

 This rentable e-bike was particularly novel–having a shaft-driven drive chain (very rare) and a mid-drive pedal assist motor (Milan):